 What are some common hepato-pancreato-biliary (HPB) conditions?

 One of the most common benign HPB conditions is gallstones and its related conditions.
 Gallstones frequently present with pain and upper abdominal bloatedness.
 Gallstones can also result in cholecystitis, cholangitis and pancreatitis.
-The management of symptomatic gallstone disease is surgery to remove the gallbladder and the stones.
+The management of symptomatic / complicated gallstone disease is surgery to remove the gallbladder and the stones.

 What are some symptoms that I should look out for?